Frequently Asked Questions

 All of our sessions are virtually the same; food and lodging is included, campers live in a cabin of similarly aged children, and they participate in a variety of different activities as well as the evening activities like the Round Dance, Talent Show, Campfire time, and Rendezvous.

-A 13-night program where boys and girls will participate in most of our 30+ activity offerings and travel from activity to activity as a cabin group.
+A 13-night program where boys and girls ages 5-14 get to create their own daily schedule by choosing from our 30+ activity offerings.
 This is our most popular program, as the children get a real taste of the camp magic, and is a great option even for first-time campers!
+Our most popular sessions.

 A common question we get is "Why does this session cost less?".
 Adventure Week happens at what we consider an "awkward" time of year...not all of the Arizona schools (or schools in other states for that matter!) are out by the end of May.
 We lower the price compared to our other sessions in hopes of attracting more people to this somewhat less busy week.
 Same quality of program, same activities, just a less desirable time of year!

-All of our programs are for boys & girls ages 6-14.
-(For 2021, we have extended the upper age limit to 15 years old to make up for the missed 2020 season).
-Our Adventure Trails & Trailriders sessions are for boys & girls ages 8-16.
+All of our programs are for boys & girls ages 5-14.
+Our Adventure Trails session is for boys & girls ages 10-16.

 Some sessions will have waitlists.
 Particularly sessions that are in ‘desirable’ times during the summer, or offer a specific program (like Adventure Trails, our horse-specific session).